tamnguyenbbt/Okapi/README.md

 	int currentMonth = currentDate.Month;
 	int currentYear = currentDate.Year;

-	// get month difference
+	// Get month difference
 	int newMonth = dateTime.Month;
 	int newYear = dateTime.Year;

 	int yearDiff = newYear - currentYear;
 	int monthDiff = newMonth - currentMonth + yearDiff*12;

-	// build search-by-anchors locator for next or previous arrow with search element text as dynamic,
+	// Build search-by-anchors locator for next or previous arrow with search element text as dynamic, which is '{0}'.
-	// which is '{0}'.
-This later can be injected with a class attribute value, for the next arrow or the previous arrow string arrowLocator = CommonActions.Instance.BuildSearchByAnchorsLocator(
+	// This later can be injected with a class attribute value, for the next arrow or the previous arrow string arrowLocator = CommonActions.Instance.BuildSearchByAnchorsLocator(
 	parentAnchorTag, parentAnchorText, null, anchorText, "div>a>span", "{0}");

-	//if monthDiff > 0, inject 'datepicker-next-icon' - class attribute value for next arrow;
+	// If monthDiff > 0, inject 'datepicker-next-icon' - class attribute value for next arrow.
-	//then loop through monthDiff with the step as 1 and click on the next arrow.
+	// Then loop through monthDiff with the step as 1 and click on the next arrow for each loop.
-	//oherwise, if monthDiff <0, do the same for previous arrow. arrowLocator.GetTestObject().Run(monthDiff >= 0,
+	// If monthDiff <0, do the same for previous arrow. arrowLocator.GetTestObject().Run(monthDiff >= 0,
 	self =>
 	self.SetSearchElementDynamicContents("datepicker-next-icon").OnTrue(monthDiff > 0).For(x => x.Click().Sleep(50), monthDiff),
 	self =>
 	self.SetSearchElementDynamicContents("datepicker-previous-icon").For(x => x.Click().Sleep(50), -monthDiff));

-	//click on the date
-	string itemLocator = CommonActions.Instance.BuildSearchByAnchorsLocator(
+	// Click on the date to select it string itemLocator = CommonActions.Instance.BuildSearchByAnchorsLocator(
 	parentAnchorTag, parentAnchorText, anchorTag, anchorText, "td>a", dateTime.Date.ToString());